DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 {% include tweet_quote.html quote_text="Serverless platforms are gaining traction because they allow developers to build apps without worrying about infrastructure." %}

 Function-as-a-Service or serverless platforms are gaining traction because they allow developers to build applications without focusing on infrastructure.
-Check out our ["What is serverless" article](https://auth0.com/blog/2016/06/09/what-is-serverless/) to learn more what serverless is and how it can benefit you.
+Check out our ["What is serverless"](https://auth0.com/blog/2016/06/09/what-is-serverless/) post to learn more what serverless is and how it can benefit you.
 In this post we will focus on writing a serverless application.

 ## Serverless Stories Revisited

 ![Serverless Stories](https://cdn.auth0.com/blog/webtask/app.png)

 The serverless application [we built](https://auth0.com/blog/2016/06/28/building-serverless-apps-with-webtask/) with Webtask was a news blog called Serverless Stories.
 Today, we will rebuild this application and use AWS Lambda for our backend.
 In the interest of time, we will omit building the user interface.
-Check out the code from our [GitHub repo] for the user interface.
+Check out the code from our [GitHub repo](URL) for the user interface.

 The Serverless Stories app is a static blog that covers all things serverless.
-We added the ability for users to sign up for the newsletter.
+We added the ability for users to sign up for a newsletter.
 Additionally, admins could login and access a secret page where they could retrieve the list of newsletter subscribers.
 To break down our requirements then, we'll need:

 1. A Lambda function and API endpoint to handle newsletter signups
 2. A Lambda function and API endpoint to retrieve the list of subscribers